juniinacio/RaspberryPi-PoSh/docs/help/Backup-Raspberry.md

 # Backup-Raspberry
-Creates a backups of your Kodi addons and userdata
+Creates a backup of your Kodi setup.

 ## Syntax
 ```powershell